 American Academy of Pediatrics

-The American Academy of Pediatrics (AAP), an organization of more than 60,000 pediatricians, recognizes the connection between health-harming legal needs and child health, and that lawyers can help be a critical part of the pediatric care team.
+The American Academy of Pediatrics (AAP), an organization of more than 60,000 pediatricians, recognizes the connection between health-harming social needs and child health, and that lawyers can help be a critical part of the pediatric care team.
 In 2007, the American Academy of Pediatrics passed a resolution “encouraging closer and more frequent collaboration between legal service and medical professionals,” and specifically promoted medical-legal partnership as a strategy to improve the health and well-being of children.

 American Bar Association

 A professional organization with more than 400,000 members, the American Bar Association (ABA), led by its Standing Committee on Pro Bono and Public Service, was an early leader in the movement to bridge the care gap between legal and health needs for vulnerable Americans.
 Building off the legal profession’s deep commitment to pro bono legal services, the ABA developed the MLP Pro Bono Support Project, an in-house technical assistance center that engages and grows the private bar’s support of medical-legal partnerships across the U.S. The ABA also passed a resolution in 2007 encouraging all in the legal profession to dedicate time at medical-legal partnerships to specifically address patients’ health and well-being.